Kernel modules

 Phoenix has support for loading kernel modules, which are simple Lua scripts that are automatically loaded into the kernel at boot.
 These scripts allow adding extra functionality in kernel space, such as new filesystems, device drivers, and more.

-To make a kernel module, simply place a Lua script in /lib/modules, and it will be loaded automatically on boot.
+, and it will be loaded automatically on boot.
 To avoid automatically loading, place it in a subdirectory instead.
 Kernel modules must be owned by root, and cannot be world-writable - otherwise, the module will fail to load to avoid kernel code injection by unprivileged users.

-Kernel modules may return a table with an API to provide to usermode programs.
-This API may be called through the callmodule syscall, which takes the module name, the function to call, and arguments.
+syscall, which takes the module name, the function to call, and arguments.
 This is similar to peripheral methods, but acts on a kernel module API instead.
-The function will receive the current process and thread handles as the first two arguments, followed by the extra arguments passed to callmodule.
+The function will receive the current process and thread handles as the first two arguments, followed by the extra arguments passed to callmodule

-If the API includes an unload function, this will be called when the unloadmodule syscall is executed - this allows your module to clean itself up and remove itself from the system.
-It is highly recommended that all modules implement an unload function, as omitting it will make the module’s changes to the kernel unable to be reversed.
-(If your module only contributes an API, and doesn’t change any kernel variables, then it may not be necessary to have an unload function.)
+function, as omitting it will make the module’s changes to the kernel unable to be reversed.
+(If your module only contributes an API, and doesn’t change any kernel variables, then it may not be necessary to have an unload

 Make sure to secure all usermode-accessible code (such as kernel API functions and filesystem methods) to avoid creating security vulnerabilities.
-For example, always use the userModeCallback function to call functions passed across the user-kernel boundary - otherwise, the function may be able to access kernel data without being properly privileged.
+For example, always use the userModeCallback

-It is NOT recommended to add custom syscalls, even though the syscall table is writable - this is because the syscall API is not modularized, and names used in modules may overwrite syscalls implemented in newer versions of Phoenix.
-Instead, use the kernel module API through callmodule, which is guaranteed to be modularized for each module.
+table is writable - this is because the syscall API is not modularized, and names used in modules may overwrite syscalls implemented in newer versions of Phoenix.
+Instead, use the kernel module API through callmodule

 The following sections list some common kernel module types and how to implement them.